slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Voltaire*
 > *"Competition is the law of the jungle, but cooperation is the law of the civilization."
 -- Peter Kropotkin*
-- the real diversity that matters is teh diversity of ideas, not the diversity of skin color.
-- groups serach for consensus. individuals search for truth. -- naval
-- few tv channels equalized culture.
-- feee people make free choices. free choices means you have unequal outcomes. you can have freedom or you can have equal outcomes. you can't have both. -- naval
-- independent is what people call you if your opinions don't upset anybody -- nassim taleb
-- all tiranny begins with teh desire to coerce others for teh greater good -- naval
-- the revolutionaries always become the new dictators
-- most of the culture wars are a struggle between what's best for the children and what's best for the childless. -- naval
-- rigid regimes are doomed when they become flexible.
-- Inflation is how democracies die. -- charlie munger
-- the struggle between collectivists and the individual is as old as humanity itself.
-- all poverty is energy poverty.
-- never apologize to the politically correct.
-- if you want to destroy any nation without war, make adultery or nudity common in the young generation.
-> *"Men often believe > *"or pretend > *"that the "Law" is something sacred, or at least a science > *"an unfounded assumption very convenient to governments.*
 > *"Good people do not need laws to tell them to act responsibly, while bad people will find a way around the laws."
 -- Plato (427-347 B.C.)*
 > *"Aim and object of the law and lawyers was to defeat justice."